ndewijer/communityday-hugo-speaker-generator/README.md

 - **Speaker Profile Generation**: Creates individual speaker pages with bio, headline, and LinkedIn information
 - **Session File Generation**: Generates session pages with proper filename conventions (acd{level}{number}.md)
+- **Multiple Speakers Per Session**: Supports any number of speakers for a single session
+- **Session & Speaker Removal**: Handles removal of sessions and speakers from the datasource
 - **Persistent Session IDs**: Maintains stable session filenames even when sessions are added or reordered
 - **Content Verification**: Updates existing files when source data changes instead of skipping them
 - **Image Processing**: Downloads and processes speaker images from LinkedIn or custom URLs, with fallback to default image